10 things to know about North Carolina’s Phase 2 Reopening

 - Lifts Stay-at-Home order with strong encouragement for vulnerable populations to continue staying at home to stay safe.

-- Allow limited opening of restaurants, bars, fitness centers, personal care services, and other businesses that can follow safety protocols including the potential need to reduce capacity.
+- Allows limited opening of restaurants, bars, fitness centers, personal care services, and other businesses that can follow safety protocols including the potential need to reduce capacity.

-- Allow gathering at places such as houses of worship and entertainment venues at reduced capacity.
+- Allows gathering at places such as houses of worship at reduced capacity.

 - Continue rigorous restrictions on nursing homes and other congregant care settings.